 A far more positive sign is someone with a proven track record at a particular company, she says.
 “If a candidate has a strong record of internal progression, that effectively validates their performance and work ethic.
 They have been successfully tested and promoted by people who know them well.”

 One of the key things to look for at the interview stage is the preparedness of the candidate.
 “An interview shows a potential employee at their very best, so failing to prepare properly could be another sign of a lack of commitment to the role,’ says Claire.

-Familiarising themselves with the company’s website and annual accounts is the absolute bare minimum candidates should be doing, agrees Mark.
+Familiarising themselves with the company’s website and annual accounts is the absolute bare minimum candidates should be doing, agrees Louise.
 “Strong candidates will be focused on more commercial aspects too – talking about competitors, market challenges, the potential growth plans of the company and so on.”

 I find it better to hire based on attitude and potential over experience.
 Anyone can gain experience, but attitude and potential are much harder to find.